dmueller39/conduct-create/firsthabit.md

 ## Creating

-After creating an account you will be able to create your content, by uploading it at https://conductapp.net/create.
+After creating an account on Conduct you will be able to create your content, by uploading it at https://conductapp.net/create.

 ### Example #1 - How was your day yesterday?